-My lab investigates visual perception, attention, and visually guided action.
+The Whitney Lab investigates visual perception, attention, and visually guided action.
 Specific areas of interest include motion perception, perceptual localization, object and face recognition, scene perception, and visuomotor behavior.
-Using a variety of techniques, including psychophysics, functional neuroimaging, and transcranial magnetic stimulation, we study visual and visuomotor function, with the goal of understanding the perceptual, cognitive, and neural mechanisms that allow humans to perceive and interact with objects in a dynamic world.
+Using a variety of techniques, including psychophysics, functional neuroimaging, and transcranial magnetic stimulation, they study visual and visuomotor function, with the goal of understanding the perceptual, cognitive, and neural mechanisms that allow humans to perceive and interact with objects in a dynamic world.

 In the News